Vacation rentals in Pennsylvania

 Like its northeastern neighbor states, Pennsylvania benefits from a full four seasons: hot summers, autumns erupting with colorful foliage, and springs that bring the state back to life after cold, snowy winters.
 The best time to visit depends entirely on the kind of experience you’re looking to have: fans of skiing and snowmobiling will find plenty of mountains to explore in the Poconos, while Lake Erie is a popular destination for those looking for cabins to rent for the summer.
 There is plenty to see in the cities year-round, though to avoid crowds and get the best weather, early autumn or late spring are ideal times to plan a holiday here.
 October is generally the best month to see the beautiful fall foliage in Pennsylvania’s national and state parks.

-What are the top things to do in Pennsylvania?
+Top things to do in Pennsylvania

 Museum-hop in Philadelphia